laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 ### cat (Concatenate and Display)

-**Theory:** Displays file contents, concatenates multiple files, and can create new files.
+Displays file contents, concatenates multiple files, and can create new files.
 Simple and straightforward viewing tool.

 ```bash
 # Display file contents